Karen Kheruntsyan

 *) You should approach your prospective supervisor at least a month ahead of any advertised internal UQ School of Maths/Physics deadlines which may be earlier than the advertised UQ Graduate Office/UQ Research Office deadlines.

-Five good reasons for doing your PhD project under my supervision:
+Five good reasons for doing a PhD project under my supervision